Better Businesses Have

 - Concerted, credible stewardship & Governance

-In 2018, we made our Diversity & Inclusion (D&I) Council global, co-led by our CEOs and comprised of 17 of our most senior leaders.
+In 2018, we made our Diversity, Equity and Inclusion (DEI) Council global, led by our CEO and comprised of 17 of our most senior leaders.

-To continue to build an inclusive workplace, we launched a high impact initiative called Better Decisions.
+To continue to build an inclusive workplace, we launched a virtual version of our high impact initiative called Better Decisions.

 Better Decisions Initiative Participation Results:

 “The examples really struck a chord with me.
 To use real life examples proving how these issues occur daily even in professional environments was eye opening.
 I will make sure to be more aware of these biases when I am making decisions or see them occur.”

 “Quantifying the financial benefit from a diverse team was very interesting and surprising… I'm more focused on finding ways to provide diverse individuals on my team opportunities for a stronger voice, more face time with senior folks, and more responsibilities.”

 “I found discussing these issues with peers at the firm to be extremely valuable.
 While these conversations may frequently occur in academic settings -- as a recent college graduate, I actually helped run similar conversations less than 6 months ago -- I found it relatively profound to hear this be applied in a professional setting.”

 Because behavior change requires reinforcement and support over time, Better Decisions is an ongoing effort.
 It includes weaving tools and guidance into our systems to support inclusive decision-making (for example, in our Promotion Committee process) and providing ‘nudges’ and check-lists to reinforce action.